This chapter was revised by the author on July 22, 2020.

 - Anomalous vertical movements (upshoots and downshoots)

-Adduction is not affected in most patients with DRS but will be significantly reduced in the few cases of type II Duane cases with large exotropias in primary position and in type III cases in which adduction and abduction are equally affected.
+Adduction is not affected in most patients with DRS but will be significantly reduced in the few cases of type II Duane with large exotropia in primary position and in type III cases in which adduction and abduction are equally compromised.
 In these cases, the lateral rectus receives a large amount of abnormal innervation that will prevent the eye from moving into adduction.
-This abnormal innervation of the lateral rectus can be determined by the force generation test as described by Romero Apis.31 This test will demonstrate anomalous lateral rectus innervation as the eye goes into adduction, and is performed as follows: The patient is asked to look halfway between primary position and full adduction and then, grasping the temporal limbus with a forceps, the examiner attempts to move the eye further into adduction while the patient is asked to further adduct the eye.
+This abnormal innervation of the lateral rectus can be determined by the force degeneration test as described by Romero Apis.43 This test will demonstrate anomalous lateral rectus innervation as the eye goes into adduction, and is performed as follows: The patient is asked to look halfway between primary position and full adduction and then, grasping the temporal limbus with a forceps, the examiner attempts to move the eye further into adduction while the patient is asked to further adduct the eye.
 Resistance caused by the co-contracting lateral rectus in adduction can often be appreciated at this point.
-Then the patient is asked to abduct the eye and, grasping the eye again at the temporal limbus, the examiner attempts to adduct the eye.
-It can be noted that the resistance has disappeared or diminished, since in attempted abduction the lateral rectus does not receive the abnormal innervation from the III nerve.
+Then the patient is asked to abduct the eye, and grasping the eye again at the temporal limbus, the examiner attempts to adduct the eye.
+It can be noted that the resistance has disappeared or diminished, since in attempted abduction the lateral rectus does not receive the abnormal innervation from the third nerve.

 The alphabetical patterns seen in these patients are usually not elicited by oblique dysfunctions but rather by co-contraction of the lateral and vertical rectus muscles.
-The V-pattern was the most common alphabetical pattern noted in a series of 101 patients with DRS (75% in the study of Isenberg and Urist).28 In this study, A-pattern and no pattern were noted equally.28 Some patients can also present with X pattern.
+The V pattern was the most common alphabetical pattern noted in a series of 101 patients with DRS (75% in the study of Isenberg and Urist).
+In this study, A pattern and no pattern were noted equally.38 Some patients can also present with X pattern.

 In order to accurately measure the angle of the deviation in patients with DRS, it is imperative to control the fixating eye during alternate cover measurements.
-The secondary deviation (when the Duane eye is fixing) will always be larger than the primary deviation as in paretic muscle disorders (Figure 15).
-The patient will always seek the preferred head position in order to avoid diplopia and to maintain binocularity.
-Place the prism over the affected eye and perform a cover-uncover test on the non-affected eye, changing the prism on the affected eye, until no movement is observed in this eye.
+The secondary deviation (when the Duane syndrome eye is fixing) will always be larger than the primary deviation, as in paretic muscle disorders (Figure 15).
+The patient will always seek the preferred head position in order to avoid diplopia and maintain binocularity.
+The examiner places the prism over the affected eye and performs a cover-uncover on the non-affected eye, changing the prism on the affected eye, until no movement is observed in this eye.
 Deviations may vary and be different for distance versus near fixation, right gaze versus left gaze, and upgaze versus downgaze.

 Figure 15.
-Patient fixing with the right healthy eye on the right, and fixing with the left Duane eye on the left.
+Patient fixing with the right healthy eye and fixing with the left Duane eye.

 The fact that DRS is frequently associated with other ocular and systemic congenital anomalies demonstrates the necessity of performing a thorough ocular examination.
 Systemic malformations, especially hearing defects, must always be excluded by a general physical examination in DRS patients.